TheSorm/RetSim/README.md

     * (Player State casting -> OnCast spell with cast time -> casting = spell, new CastEvent(castTime, spell))
 * Proc
   * Should Prio on ProcEvents should be higher than on normal cast events?
+* Test how much DPS is effected by CS delay.
+If its highly effected, build a UI page to sim that.